target/goalert/docs/getting-started.md

 1. In the forward box, enter `<GOALERT_PUBLIC_URL>/api/v2/mailgun/incoming`
 1. Click **Create Route**

+### Email/SMTP

+GoAlert supports creating alerts from emails received by a native SMTP server.

+You'll need to create an MX-type DNS record for your GoAlert server.

+Note: This SMTP server only handles incoming messages/generating alerts; it will not send outgoing mail.
+For notifying users via email, you can configure an external SMTP server integration in the admin UI.

 ### Slack

 GoAlert supports generating a notification to a Slack channel as part of the Escalation Policy.